coin-or/GAMSlinks/README.md

 The configure call also supports the VPATH feature, so you can compile the code in a different place than the one where the source code is located.

-### 4. Installation of solvers in your GAMS system

-By calling "make gams-install", the GAMS system is made aware of the build solver interfaces.
+The call to "make install" will also make the GAMS system is aware of the build solver interfaces.

 To use a solver under GAMS, use `SOLVER=MY<SolverName>`, e.g., use `SOLVER=MYCBC` to call your build of the GAMS/Cbc link.
 The prefix "`MY`" has been added to distinguish the solvers from those that are already included in the GAMS distribution.